 Ah yes, boys will be boys…but does it need to be that way?
-Jeff’s ‘video essay’ looks at how folks like Russell Brand want to help usher in a new way to ‘fight’.
+Jeff’s ‘video essay’ looks at how we need to usher in a new way to ‘fight’.

 It was a sunny day in Vallejo, California when two officers responded to a call regarding a dispute amongst roommates.
 The situation, however, quickly became an entirely different situation.
 The following is raw footage taken from the officer’s body-worn camera that was later anonymously mailed into a ABC news station.

 WARNING: This video contains an uncomfortable display of child-man violence.